On multidimensional Mandelbrot's cascades: Mandelbrot's cascades - Proof of Theorem

+{ Then $Y_n$ is a $C_+ \cap V(\Gamma)$-valued martingale, hence $Y_n$ converges a.e. to $Y\in C \cap V(\Gamma)$. }This follows from the fact there exists a basis such that the elements of the cone $C$ can be expressed as linear combinations of elements of the basis with positive coefficients and from convergence of positive martingales.
+We present more details in Lemma \ref{lem: mtgconvergence} in Appendix \ref{appendix}.

+By what has been said above, in the limit we have with $Y^i = \lim_{n\to\8}{Y_n^i}$.
+Next $\E[Y]\in C$ and $Y_i$'s are independent with the same law as $Y$.
+So, if $Y\not= 0 $, we have a solution of \eqref{iteration} and we are led to discuss below the nondegeneracy of $Y$.

-\begin{proof}[Proof of Theorem \ref{existence}] Equivalence of conditions (1), (2) and (3) follows easily from the construction of Mandelbrot's cascade.
-For the remaining part of the proof we will apply arguments of Kahane and Peyri\`ere \cite{KP} to our settings.
-First we will prove that (4) implies (1).
-Assume $\kappa'(1^-)<0$.
-We will use the following inequality
+{\sc Step 2.} As an immediate consequence of the construction we obtain equivalence of conditions (1), (2) and (3).
+For the remaining part of the proof we apply arguments of Kahane and Peyri\`ere \cite{KP} and Proposition \ref{wthm2.2} to our settings.